sebastian-mrozek/seqid/README.md

 TODO
 ---
+- UI: Error handling via store (Show status)
+- make lastValue nullable when not initialized
-- add sequence's name and namespace rename using PATCH
+- allow sequence's name and namespace rename using PATCH
+- Add confirmation dialog for deleting and resetting
 - test config using external file
 - test H2 as service (potential caching issue with h2 on disk) - check h2 server mode
 - configure for postgres
 - USe JIB to create container
   - allow local file based h2 config
   - allow remote h2 and postgres config
-- build simple UI as a separate project
 - host with the web service
+- UI: searching / filtering by namespace

 Optional:
 - provide GraphQL API